EmmaSmedley87/general-assembly-projects/GA-Project 1/README.md

 - Use the arrow keys to move turtle acround the grid
 - Press an arrow key in the direction you want to move to start game

-You can view the live version of the game here
+You can view the live version of the game here: https://emmasmedley87.github.io/Ninja-Turtles-Pac-Man/

 ![](images/Ninja%20Turtles%20Game.png)